 Source: the aging water infrastructure: Out of sight, out of mind?

 The challenges faced in the US are prevalent worldwide.
 The urgency to improve lifetime cost savings and improve performance is driving interest in GFRP (glass fiber-reinforced polymer) composites as a replacement material to deliver value, resilience, and durability.

-Why are pultruded composites replacing steel, aluminum and stainless steel?
+Why is glass fiber-reinforced polymer components replacing steel, aluminum and stainless steel?

-There are many advantages to using GFRP composites over aluminum and stainless steel.
+There are many advantages to using GFRP composites in place of traditional materials.
 Here are the significant ones:

 Corrosion-free: GFRP composites will never corrode, rust, or cause concrete spalling in concrete structures – a critical consideration for composites vs. steel, aluminum, and stainless steel.

 - Aluminum is more cost-effective than stainless steel, more corrosion-resistant than mild steel, and significantly cheaper than stainless steel, but it is prone to galvanic corrosion.

 - Aluminum is anodized for protection in water applications, but it is a less than perfect solution as the anodization can scratch off.
 A small scratch will start the corrosion process, reducing the lifespan.

 - Stainless steel is also considered corrosion-resistant, but in submerged environments, stainless steel is still subject to corrosion.